Hiimus/arca_bookstore/README.md

 - A quantity selector to select the amount of items

-- Button for "Keep Shopping" that directs to all products page.
+- Button for "Keep Shopping" that directs to all products pages.

 - Button for "Add to bag" that adds the amount selected in the quantity selector.